MeerKateAnimation/Maya-Chain-Rig/proposal.md

 	- I would like to make a pop-up window for users to easily change attributes without understanding and changing the code.

 ## Challenges
-- I will be looking a lot at [Maya's PyMEL Documentaion](https://help.autodesk.com/cloudhelp/2018/CHS/Maya-Tech-Docs/CommandsPython/)
+- I will be reading a lot of [Maya's PyMEL Documentaion](https://help.autodesk.com/cloudhelp/2018/CHS/Maya-Tech-Docs/CommandsPython/)
-- I will need to look into how to create a pop-up window in Maya
+- I will need to look into how to create a pop-up GUI window in Maya
-- Short sentence of any skill or topic that needs to be learnt or researched.

 ## Outcomes
 Ideal Outcome:
 - A chain rig that can be costomizable based on the animator's needs.
-Includes custom number of controls upon creation, a pop-up window to input variables to customize,
+Includes custom number of controls upon creation, a pop-up window to input variables to customize, and controls to limit how far each chain link can go (based on animator's preferences)

 Minimal Viable Outcome:
-- To make a chain rig that is not customizable.
+- To make a chain rig that is not customizable with no GUI pop-up window.

 ## Milestones